richatripathi17/STYLE-SPHERE-OFFLINE-STORES-RECOMMENDATION/README.md

 **Report** : Report.pdf

-Based on dataset, hythothecial case created to analyse dataset.

 # **Case :**
 Style Sphere, founded in 1990, began a dramatic journey into the world of retail, originally creating headlines with the debut of its pioneering website.
 By 2000, the firm had overcome initial obstacles to become a forerunner in E-commerce, specializing in a wide range of apparel goods.
 The same year, a critical move to broaden its online products signified a strategic shift, embracing accessories, footwear, and outerwear.
 Style Sphere's commitment to innovation and customer-centricity has been the cornerstone of its success.
 Over the years, the company has harnessed digital platforms to establish itself as a market leader,captivating a broad and diverse customer base.